ConvectionTech/HadoopAdmin/README.md

-This repo is created to maintain all assignments and ecercises in github and unix.
+This repo is created to maintain all assignments and tutorials on github, unix and hadoop.